9 Bravery Books for Teaching Students About Courage - Diverse Read Alouds

 Click here for all of my blog posts for recommended read alouds

-Regardless of whether you find yourself teaching in-person or virtually, this year has looked and felt very different from all others.
-I hope these suggested read alouds give you some new ideas and new energy that will help you to continue to build and grow your classroom community.
+I hope these suggested read alouds and books about courage give you some new ideas and new energy that will help you continue to build and grow your classroom community.

-This free theme unit is packed with lesson ideas, student journal pages, discussion prompts, self-reflections, bulletin board materials, and more!
+This free SEL Belonging theme unit is packed with lesson ideas, student journal pages, discussion prompts, self-reflections, bulletin board materials, and more!
 YES!
-Everything you see below for the belonging theme is FREE!
+Everything you see below for the SEL belonging theme is FREE!

-If you need resources for virtual morning meetings or remote learning, I’ve got you covered with Google Slides versions of each theme set.
+If you need digital resources, I’ve got you covered with Google Slides versions of each theme set.
 Grab your FREE slides for belonging here.

-THEMES TO GUIDE YOUR MORNING MEETINGS ALL YEAR LONG
+THEMES TO GUIDE YOUR SEL MORNING MEETINGS ALL YEAR LONG

-Any other read alouds you’d add to this list for courage?
+Any other bravery books you’d add to this list of read alouds for courage?
 If so, let me know!